 While every class reflects the unique, diverse perspective and approach of its teacher and students, there is one constant among them: all of these classes, the ideas that they raise, the questions that they address, and the thoughts that they inspire will stay with you, in a variety of ways, long after the final class has met.

 We value critical thinking, and we believe that one of the most important ways to foster this is to read widely and deeply.
-In an effort to encourage everyone to expand their worlds, we have installed in our office suite on the 3rd floor of the Humanities Building a large and ever-growing Little Free Library.
+In an effort to encourage everyone to expand their worlds, we have installed in our office suite on the 3rd floor of the Humanities Building a large and ever-growing English Department Little Free Library.
 If you’re not familiar with the Little Free Library movement, take a look here (www.littlefreelibrary.org), and stop by (follow the signs) and grab (or leave) a book or two!

 And also please take some time to wander through our website and get to know us and what we have to offer.

-Department Statement on Unity and Inclusion
+Department Statements on Equity, Diversity, and Inclusion